Intrinsic time gravity, heat kernel regularization, and emergence of Einstein's theory: Acknowledgements

 \section{Acknowledgements}

-This work has been supported in part by the US Naval Academy and the University of South Africa (UNISA), the Ministry of Science and Technology (R.O.C.) under Grant Nos.
-MOST 105-2112-M-006-010 and 106-2112-M-006-009, and the Inst. of Physics, Academia Sinica.
+This work has been supported in part by the US Naval Academy, the Ministry of Science and Technology (R.O.C.) under Grant No. MOST 109-2112-M-006-001, and the Inst. of Physics, Academia Sinica.